So you're thinking about starting a blog...

 In the aspect of growing your blog’s readership and following, I would recommend using InfluencerSEO, which is a-blog specific service that optimizes each of your blog posts for the web’s search engines, so that your blog posts are most likely to pop up for various searches.

 I also think that cultivating your Instagram following can help grow your blog’s readership.
 For that I would recommend partnering up with similar brands or influencers to you (or totally different ones!), and cross-promoting each other’s content, running giveaways that are compelling and relevant to what your followers/readers like, and using your Instagram stories and the link that you can put in your bio to direct your followers to your site.

 Additionally, there are tons of other resources for bloggers out there– this post was solely based on the experience I’ve had with blogging throughout the years.
-I really like the website Blogging for Keeps for helpful and in-depth blogging tips as well!
+I really like the website The Fox and She for helpful and in-depth blogging tips as well!

 Finally, I do have a “Bloggers Gonna Blog” Pinterest board where I’ve saved some helpful blogging resources that I’ve come across, so that might be useful to look through as well!

 If you just got to the end of this post, whew!
 Thank you for reading about all of the wonderful resources and people that have helped to make this lil blog what it is today.
 There aren’t many rules when it comes to blogging, which is probably why I love it as much as I do 😉.

 Also, if you end up starting a blog with any of these tips, or use any of them on the blog that you already have, definitely let me know!
 I’d love to follow along and be a reader! 😊xx